This example demonstrates how to generate C code from a statechart. We will use a simple light switch example and focus on the generator model.

+The generator model defines where the code should be generated into, and enables the generation of a default timer service.
 Besides setting up the target location, the generator model allows you to adjust several aspects of the generated code like naming, license comments or function inlining.
-Press [Ctrl]+[Space] to get a list of available features.
+Press [CTRL]+[SPACE] to get a list of available features.
 For more information, please refer to our documentation.

 Code generation is usually invoked each time the statechart model is saved.
 This behavior can be disabled by unchecking the option Project -> Build Automatically.
 You can always manually invoke the code generation with Generate Code Artifacts in the context menu of the generator model.

 As an example application we will use the light switch example with brightness adjustment from the Basic Tutorial.

 Our application is a simple interactive console with which the user can switch the light on or off.
 The complete application code is implemented in

 The most important parts are commented in the

 You can run the application with Run As -> Local C/C++ Application on the project.
 A console should open and ask you for input like in the screenshot below.